awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

     Timeout: PT45M
 ```

-Timeout and PauseTime values must be specified in [ISO8601 duration](http://en.wikipedia.org/wiki/ISO_8601#Durations): `PT#H#M#S`, where each \# is the number of hours, minutes, and/or seconds, respectively\.
+Timeout and PauseTime values must be specified in [ISO8601 duration](http://en.wikipedia.org/wiki/ISO_8601#Durations): `PT#H#M#S`, where each \# is the number of hours, minutes, or seconds, respectively\.

-EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
-These settings must be removed if you want to use configuration files to configure the same\.
+The EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
+You must remove these settings if you want to use configuration files to configure the same\.
 See  for details\.